 Next time on the Readers () The Readers will be back in two weeks when they will be back with more book based banter.
 If you missed the latest episode of You Wrote The Book do go and listen, Simon’s was joined by Charlotte Wood to discuss her incredible new novel The Natural Way of Things which is INCREDIBLE, the book – though the interview is a hoot too.
-The last few episodes have been delayed due to Simon’s personal life being bonkers but it is back next week with Kit de Waal.
+Last week’s episode has been delayed but a special live show will be up next week with Maggie O’Farrell.

 Get the RSS link for the podcast by clicking here.